Pilotbird: Breeding

 The breeding season for the pilotbird is from August to December.
 The globular nest is built with a side-entrance and hidden amongst the accumulated debris on the forest floor.
 It is an untidy construction of bark, ferns, dead leaves and rootlets.
 A clutch of usually two eggs, each measuring 27 by 20 mm and varying in colour from grey-green to purple-brown, is incubated by the female for 20–22 days.
 During the nestling period, which lasts 14–17 days, the male will often feed the female or help with the care of the nestlings, if the female has a subsequent brood.
 The nests are sometimes parasitised by the fan-tailed cuckoo (Cacomantis flabelliformis).

 Conservation

 The pilotbird is fairly common within its small range, which has reduced as a result of forest clearance and urban development, but much of its habitat is within national parks or reserves.
 Its habitat is also threatened by climate change, severe weather and bushfires; nevertheless, the most recent assessment in October 2016 classified the pilotbird as vulnerable on the IUCN Red List.
+The pilotbird was listed as Vulnerable under the EPBC Act in 2022, in response to the 2019/2020 Australian Bushfires, which burnt 47% of its distribution, and contributed to an estimated 30-50% decline in the population.